-26. Repeal of by-laws
+25. Repeal of by-laws

-The provisions of any by-laws previously promulgated by the municipality or by any of the disestablished municipalities now incorporated in the municipality, are hereby repealed as far as they relate to matters provided for in this by-law.
+The provisions of any by-laws previously promulgated by the municipality, or by any of the disestablished municipalities now incorporated in the municipality, are hereby repealed, as far as they relate to matters provided for in this by-law, and insofar as it has been made applicable to the municipality by the authorisation for the execution of powers and functions, in terms of section 84(3) of the Local Government: Municipal Structures Act, (Act 117 of I 998).

-27. Short title and commencement
+26. Short title and commencement